 RACCOON POOP in Pool

-Naturally, raccoons love water, and that is why the ones in the wild often reside close to streams and lakes.
-They love to swim and play around in the water.
-Apart from that, raccoons are known for their clean habits, such as washing their food in water before consumption and frequently washing their paws.
-As they play in the water, they can also defecate in there.
+Raccoons naturally love water, which is why the ones in the wild often reside close to streams and lakes.
+They love to swim and play around inside the water.
+Apart from that, raccoons are known for their clean habits: they wash their food in water before consumption and frequently wash their paws.
+While they play in the water, they also defecate.

 So, it’s natural that raccoons are attracted to your swimming pool.
-While they come to play in the pool, they will inevitably contaminate it with their excrement.
-You have to find ways to prevent them from getting to your pool, including calling a professional wildlife company.
+When they come to play in the pool, they will inevitably contaminate it with their excrement.
+You have to find ways to prevent them from getting to your pool, and that includes calling a professional wildlife company.

 Apart from the roundworm, there are other infections one can get from a pool that is contaminated with raccoon poop.
 Giardiasis, a serious diarrheal illness, is one of them.
 Another common one is salmonellosis, a bacterial infection that causes gastroenteritis.